Maize In The City, Colorado Family Tradition, Opens For A New Year

 THORNTON, Colo.
 (CBS4) – With fall officially here, it’s time to get lost in a corn maze.
-Maize in the City is kicking off all its fall activities this weekend.
+Maize in the City in Thornton kicked off all of its fall activities over the weekend.

-On Sunday, families enjoyed a sunshine-filled day at Maize in the City in Thornton.
+On Sunday, families enjoyed a sunshine-filled day at Maize in the City.

 “Just came out to enjoy some fall activities with our friends and their little boy,” explained Laura Olson.
 “I think he’s 2, and he’s having a lot of fun.”